 The UNSW Centre for Transformational Environmental Technologies (CTET) is an R&D Centre established in December 2017, focusing on the development and commercialisation of innovative environmental technologies.
 Co-funded by UNSW Sydney and the Yixing Industrial Park for Environmental Science and Technology (ES&TP), the Centre is located in the Jiangsu Innovation Centre of Industrial Technology for Environmental Protection Equipment in Yixing, Wuxi, Jiangsu, China.

-The Centre currently has 8 staff with a variety of expertise in different areas of environmental technologies including water, air and soil.
+The Centre currently has more than 20 staff with a variety of expertise in different areas of environmental technologies including water, air and soil.
 The Centre offers a suite of advanced water and wastewater treatment technologies and services ranging from low-energy desalination, degradation of toxic organics, low-energy low fouling membrane modules to performance evaluation, design and optimisation of water and wastewater treatment systems.

 The Centre also houses a wide range of state-of-the-art facilities, enabling the development of cutting-edge technologies and commercialisation.